Belarus presidential elections are all over before they start

 Opposition leader arrested and released

-Tikhanovskaya's campaign manager, Maria Moroz, was detained- the night before elections; her second detention in as many days.
-The team say she'll be held over the weekend.
+Tikhanovskaya's campaign manager, Maria Moroz, was detained the night before the elections; her second detention in as many days.
+The team says she'll be held over the weekend.
 Previous she was warned by police for organising “illegal gatherings.”

-Veronika Tsepkalo, the wife of Valery Tsepkalo who was barred from the race and fled the country with their children, was also arrested on August 7, but police quickly released her saying there was a “mix up” and they had been looking for someone else that “looked like Tsepkalo.”
+Veronika Tsepkalo, the wife of Valery Tsepkalo who was barred from the race and fled the country with their children, was also arrested on August 7, but police quickly released her, saying there was a “mix up” and they had been looking for someone else that “looked like Tsepkalo.”

 Observers speculated that the arrest was a trial balloon intended as both a warning to the other opposition leaders and also to test the water of public reaction to the detention.
-As soon as a the news broke there was an outburst of condemnation on social media that would have quickly lead to a protest if she had not been almost immediately released.
+As soon as the news broke there was an outburst of condemnation on social media that would have quickly led to a protest if she had not been almost immediately released.

 Belarusian authorities also detained Vitali Shkliarov, a well-known political analyst who was born in Belarus and worked on the US presidential bids of Bernie Sanders and advised the Russian opposition.
-His lawyer said Saturday that Shkliarov had been charged with helping organise mass unrest in Belarus and faces up to three years in prison, if convicted.
+His lawyer said on Saturday that Shkliarov had been charged with helping organise mass unrest in Belarus and faced up to three years in prison, if convicted.

-Tikhanovskaya herself went into hiding on August 7 after she says she spotted government security officers hang out outside her apartment.
+Tikhanovskaya herself went into hiding on August 7 after she says she spotted government security officers hang around outside her apartment.
 However, she made it clear that she would vote on Sunday.

 Tikhanovskaya and her team have been touring the country for the last fortnight and were met by euphoric crowds everywhere they went.

 A rally in Minsk last weekend drew an estimated 63,000 people on July 29 – the biggest political rally since the country’s independence.
-When the authorities tried to block a repeat rally in Minsk a week later by holding a concert in the same part, Tikhanovskaya simply hi-jacked the event.
+When the authorities tried to block a repeat rally in Minsk a week later by holding a concert in the same park, Tikhanovskaya simply hi-jacked the event.

 The two DJs played “Changes” by Soviet-era legendary singer Viktor Tsoi that is the anthem of the opposition campaign and raised their arms with the clenched fist and V sign of the campaign.
 They were both arrested for “hooliganism” and “failing to obey police orders” and jailed for 10 days.
 Belarusians responded by raising $35,000 in a day from crowdsourcing sites.